strangeglyph/pithos/README.md

 Right click the server where you want the bot to be active and select "copy id", all the way at the bottom.
 Put that into `discord -> server_id`.

+### Configuring channels

+Pithos uses two channels to operate: One to announce new motions and monitor votes and one to archive motions and announce results once voting has finished.
+You can use one channel for both, but both need to be configured.

+Right click the channels you want to use and select "copy id" again.
+Put the channel id for new motions and voting into `discord -> motion_channel_id` and the channel id for archives into `discord -> archive_channel_id`

 ### Finalize the config

 Set `default_generated` to `false`.